 Better Lighting and Ventilation

 Ventilation allows employees to work free of indoor air pollution that contributes to increased fatigue and poor productivity.
 Research shows fresh and clean air help boost performance and stay mentally sound.
+Air quality is crucial in maintaining a safe working environment for your employees.

 Proper lighting is crucial for employees to work, move, and communicate easily.
 Employees who work at computer desks all day long are prone to a variety of problems.
 For example, eye strain can lead to irritation in the eyes and can cause headaches.
 Ensure the office rooms are adequately lit, and there’s enough natural lighting in your office.
 Computer monitors are also suggested to be set to the appropriate brightness to avoid overexposure to the eyes.